MiWCryptoCurrency/CertificatesInBrowsers/Case of the missing curves in Firefox.md

 ## By MiW CryptoCurrency, Jan 3rd 2015 ##

 ## Update ##
-Jan 04 2015
+### Jan 04 2015 ###
 The exact change where the curves were removed is in this change. bug 335748 ECC support for Mozilla. https://bugzilla.mozilla.org/show_bug.cgi?id=335748 https://github.com/ehsan/mozilla-cvs-history/commit/80afd702687e20643b183ca05e96236e8eb48a4e

 NSS is currently developed on mercurial, so prior change history was lost.
-The above github export contains all CVS changes, and shows where rrelyea%redhat.com checked in a copy of ecl-curve.h that was missing the parameters.
+The above CVS export contains file change history, and shows where rrelyea%redhat.com checked in a copy of ecl-curve.h that was missing the parameters.

  Julien Pierre rightly identified at 2006-06-26 17:31:28 PDT